andrewkatson/Denarii/README.md

 ## Pruning

-As of May 2020, the full Monero blockchain file is about 80 GB.
+As of May 2020, the full Denarii blockchain file is about 80 GB.
 One can store a pruned blockchain, which is about 28 GB.
 A pruned blockchain can only serve part of the historical chain data to other peers, but is otherwise identical in functionality to the full blockchain.
 To use a pruned blockchain, it is best to start the initial sync with --prune-blockchain.
-However, it is also possible to prune an existing blockchain using the monero-blockchain-prune tool or using the --prune-blockchain monerod option with an existing chain.
+However, it is also possible to prune an existing blockchain using the denarii-blockchain-prune tool or using the --prune-blockchain denariid option with an existing chain.
 If an existing chain exists, pruning will temporarily require disk space to store both the full and pruned blockchains.

 ## Debugging

-This section contains general instructions for debugging failed installs or problems encountered with Monero.
+This section contains general instructions for debugging failed installs or problems encountered with Denarii.
 First, ensure you are running the latest version built from the Github repo.

 ### Obtaining stack traces and core dumps on Unix systems